 A dissatisfied customer will tell between 9-15 people about their experience.
 Around 13% of dissatisfied customers tell more than 20 people. – Office of Consumer Affairs

 If you have a great hunting, outdoor or firearm product and are looking for ways to maximize outdoor industry marketing or your branding to increase sales and build your reputation in the industry—here are 8 sure-fire ideas to help turn your customers into raving fans that will increase your bottom line and build your hunting brand.

 The old saying goes, “you can’t be everything to everyone.”
 Companies must find a way to stand out among the marketplace clutter and find the “whitespace” to stand for something.
 Don’t just tell your customer your products are quality, superior or dominating—demonstrate it.
 Prove to them you are worth their time by demonstrating your brand values, mission and how it will benefit them.

 2. Make them feel something

 The best way to connect in today’s digital world is through storytelling and contextual marketing.
-Our ancestors sat around a fire telling stories since the dawn of time, and this still continues today—except now we get it from the TV, the internet or social media.
+Our ancestors sat around a fire telling stories since the dawn of time, and this still continues today—except now we get it from the Sportsman Channel, the internet or social media.
 There is something intrinsically valuable to storytelling.
 When you connect with people at the heart level and make them feel something—your message will go a long way.
 Today’s marketing isn’t about highlighting features and benefits, it’s about “celebrating the benefit in the way it impacts other people’s lives,” says Simon Mainwaring, author of “We First.”
 Put your product in context of real everyday stories for greater impact.

 “People may not remember exactly what you did, or what you said, but they will always remember how you made them feel.”